nRFCloud/utils/ADVANCED.md

 **Applying the FOTA Job:**

 * **Default Behavior:** By default, the script automatically attempts to apply the created FOTA job to the target device(s).
-* **Manual Application:** To create the job definition without immediately applying it, add the `--not-apply` flag.
+* **Manual Application:** To create the job definition without immediately applying it, add the `--defer-apply` flag.
 You can then manually trigger the update later using the [ApplyFOTAJob](https://api.nrfcloud.com/v1#tag/FOTA-Jobs/operation/ApplyFOTAJob) API endpoint or directly from the [Firmware Updates dashboard](https://nrfcloud.com/#/updates-dashboard) on nRF Cloud.

 **Output:**